Class of 2016

-Amelia Bayroff, Public Health, Development of children who play youth sports versus those who do not, particularly in the areas of success in school, developing positive relationships with peers and authority figures, and crime and poverty rates.
+Amelia Bayroff, Sociology and Social Policy and Practice, Development of girls who play youth sports versus those who do not, particularly in the areas of success in school, developing positive relationships with peers and authority figures, and crime and poverty rates.

-Erin Brock, Public Health and Latin American Studies, Nutrition and obesity in Central America and the Latino immigrant population.
+Erin Brock, Public Health and Latin American Studies, malnutrition, obesity, and food deserts in Central America.

-Margaret (Meg) Harlan, Undecided, Environmental Science and the impact of different world cultures on natural surroundings.
+Margaret (Meg) Harlan, Environmental Science, Environmental Science and the impact of different world cultures on natural surroundings.